TEDS Data Dictionary

 In the earliest stages of the study, in order to assist with staff training, a number of families assumed to be 'controls' were visited before any 'lows' were selected.
 When the first 'lows' were selected, the criteria for selection were based on the limited amount of 4 Year booklet data that had been entered so far.
 Throughout the study, due to time constraints, there were cases where the selection was made on the basis of a visual inspection of the 4 Year booklets, so that families could be visited without having to wait for data to be entered and incorporated into the dataset.
 All these factors led to some variability in the criteria used to identify 'lows' in the early stages.

 The historical classification of twins as 'lows' has been retained in variables dlowlan1/2 (low-language) and dlowpar1/2 (low-Parca) in the in-home dataset.
 Derived from these historical classifications, 'control' families are labelled with variable econtrola in the dataset.
-For the reasons described above, these historical classifications were subject to early variations and to some apparent error when compared with strict classifications based on 4 Year booklet scores.
+For the reasons described above, these historical classifications were subject to early variations and to some apparent error when compared with strict classifications based on scores from 4 Year booklet cognitive tests.

 An updated classification, based on data currently in the 4 Year booklet dataset, has also been made in variables dllang1/2 (low-language) and dlparca1/2 (low-Parca).
 Derived from these updated classifications, 'control' families are labelled with variable econtrolb in the dataset.
 Hence, within the in-home dataset, it is possible to compare historical and updated classifications of lows and controls.